kiali/kiali.io/content/en/docs/Configuration/debbuging-kiali.md

         ca_name: "/tls.crt"
 ```

-The traces emitted by Kiali can be searched in the _Kiali_ workload.
+The traces emitted by Kiali can be searched in the _Kiali_ workload:

 ![Kiali traces](/images/documentation/configuration/kiali_own_traces.png)